datalayer/icons/README.md

 ## Add an Icon

-To add an icon to this repository:

-Add the SVG (preferably of viewBox `0 0 20 20`) of the icon in `svg/outline` or `svg/solid`.
+To add an icon to this repository, add the SVG (preferably of viewBox `0 0 20 20`) of the icon in `svg/outline` or `svg/solid`.
 Then run the following commands:

 ```bash
 yarn